Vaten0x/FPGA-based-CNN-Hand-Gesture-Control/README.md

 ## 📌 Project Goal

-Use a Pi Camera to capture hand gestures, recognize them with a trained CNN, run inference on the DE1-SoC ARM processor, and eventually accelerate the CNN on the FPGA using Verilog or HLS.
-The result controls a robotic InMoov hand in real time.
+Use a USB webcam to capture hand gestures, recognize them with a trained CNN, run inference on the DE1-SoC ARM processor, and eventually accelerate the CNN on the FPGA using Verilog or HLS.
+The result controls a robotic InMoov hand in real time using the PCA9685 PWM driver.

 ---